gpufit/Gpufit/docs/gpufit_api.rst

 :runtime_version: Pointer to the CUDA runtime version number.
 Format is Minor version times 10 plus Major version times 1000.
                   (is 0 if the CUDA runtime version is incompatible with the installed CUDA driver version)

 :driver_version: Pointer to the CUDA driver version number.
-Format is Minor version times 10 plust Major version times 1000.
+Format is Minor version times 10 plus Major version times 1000.
                  (is 0 if no CUDA enabled graphics card was detected)

 :return value: Status code